red-gate/level-up-academy/web-training/TypeScript/Unit 2 - Narrowing/Instructions.md

 - Write a function that welcomes people.
 The function accepts `string[] | string` and outputs either a single greeting **Welcome lone traveller _name_** or a combined greeting **Hello _Name 1_, _Name 2_ ... and _Name N_!**.
 Hint: There's an `Array.isArray` method.

-## Excercise ... - Array.find()
+## Excercise 3 - Array.find()

-- (An example with strict turned off using Array.find() or other method returning an undefined/null value).
-- Switch strict on
+- Open, read and run Ex3
+- Set TypeScript `strict` option to `true` for this excercise
+- Why are we getting a compilation error now?
-- Fix the example using narrowing check
+- Fix the error

-## Exercise 3 - instanceof and type predicate functions
+## Exercise 4 - instanceof and type predicate functions

-- Check ex3.ts
+- Open and read ex3.ts
 - Change the Feed function to output the pet's name.
 Why the name field is accesible in this context?
 - Use instanceof to feed the dogs
 - Are both dogs being fed?
 If not, then why?